Your Car Insurance

 Comprehensive

-This coverage pays for damage caused by any perils other than collision or overturning.
-Examples include hail, flood, theft, fire, or glass breakage.
+This coverage pays for damage caused by certain events other than an accident.
+Examples include hail, flood, theft, fire, vandalism, or glass breakage.

 All Perils

 This coverage is collision and comprehensive combined with the same deductible.
-Also covers theft of vehicle by a family member.
+Also covers theft of vehicle by someone in the household.

 Optional Increased Accident Benefits

 Increases basic benefits for income replacement, medical or rehabilitation, and caregiver coverage.
+These are very important coverages that all drivers should consider.

 Can where you work save you money?